aimicrocot/Summary-Tracker/README.md

 ### About the Extension

-Not ready yet!
 A minimalist extension that hides messages from the context and extracts their essence, sending only the most important information into the chat context.
 It is designed to maximize token/cost efficiency, extend API key lifespan, and maintain context coherence during roleplay.

 ### Features